nathan-lapinski/learn-angular-catch-pokemon/README.md

 # Getting Started

-### If you are attending the Angular talk at Codechrysalis, please download and install these before the workshop.
+### If you are attending the Angular talk at Codechrysalis, there are two ways to follow along:

-### Or, you can use this Stackblitz link instead.
+### You can use this Stackblitz link instead of downloading this repo.
 Please be sure to hit the fork button on stackblitz before editing, if you choose this route
 https://stackblitz.com/github/nathan-lapinski/learn-angular-catch-pokemon/tree/master/APP-Start

+### Or, you can clone this repo.
+If you do so, be sure to read on and install the following dependencies.
 To run these projects, you will need NodeJS, npm, and the Angular CLI

 ## NodeJS (installs npm as well)